ThomasCNotts/RIGSS/README.md

 The agent model here is a hawk-dove game.

-A target reference dataset is supplied as a vector which is a distribution of a resource among agents.
+A target reference dataset is supplied to the RIGSS program as a vector which is a distribution of a resource among agents.

-The code will evolve a rule of the form:
+The RIGSS program code will then evolve a rule of the form:

 IF condition THEN TAKE X resource

 that all agents in the agent-based model will follow.

 The ABM is implemented as a function.
-The code passes a rule to the funtions (a rule constructed to include a value for X).

-The ABM function then returns a resource distribution.
+The RIGSS program uses genetic programming to evolve rules.
+It passes each rule to the Agent Model funtion.
+The function then returns a resource distribution.
 This is used to test that rule's fitness.